gianlucanunes/gianlucanunes/README.md

 ---

-## 🧰 Projects
+## 🧰 Purple Shiva 🔱

-- **[Purple Shiva Tools]**: [Cybersecurity Tool created with the goal of helping those who are getting started in the cybersecurity world.
+- **Purple Shiva Tools**: Cybersecurity Tool created with the goal of helping those who are getting started in the cybersecurity world.
 This is a tool rich in docs, examples, usage and tutorials - simple to use and to modify.
-Read more about it <a href="https://github.com/PurpleShivaTeam/purpleshivatools" target="_blank">here</a>.]
+Read more about it <a href="https://github.com/PurpleShivaTeam/purpleshivatools" target="_blank">here</a>.

----

-## 📡 Contact

-- 📧 [gianluca.nulima@gmail.com]

----

-> *"The world is a dangerous place, not because of those who do evil, but because of those who look on and do nothing."* – *Mr. Robot*